randym/axlsx/README.md

 ---------
 - **July.??.12**: 1.1.9 release
    - lots of code clean up for worksheet
-   - added in data labels for pie charts
+   - added in data labels for pie charts, line charts and bar charts.
+   - bugfix chard with data in a sheet that has a space in the name are now auto updating formula based values
 - **July.14.12**: 1.1.8 release
    - added html entity encoding for sheet names.
 This allows you to use characters like '<' and '&' in your sheet names.